-Pitt wins Oscar as supporting actor for ‘Once Upon a Time’
+Brad Pitt wins first acting Oscar for ‘Once Upon a Time’

-LOS ANGELES (AP) — Brad Pitt won his first acting Oscar on Sunday night, claiming the supporting actor trophy for “Once Upon a Time … in Hollywood.”
+LOS ANGELES (AP) — An emotional Brad Pitt won his first acting Oscar on Sunday night, claiming the supporting actor trophy for “Once Upon a Time … in Hollywood,” while referencing his own storied run in the industry where he is among the most famous and revered.

-Pitt beat out an iconic group that included Tom Hanks, Anthony Hopkins and Al Pacino.
+Pitt beat out an iconic group that included Tom Hanks, Anthony Hopkins, Joe Pesci and Al Pacino.

 He was honored for his role as Clint Booth, a stunt double for Leonard DiCaprio’s actor character in the film about the Manson family murders that shot at locations in Hollywood near the Dolby Theatre, where Pitt accepted the first award of the evening.

-“I’m a bit gobsmacked,” Pitt told the crowd before dedicating the victory “to my kids who color everything I do.”
+“I’m a bit gobsmacked,” Pitt told the crowd.

+“I’m not one to look back but this has made me do so and I think of of my folks taking me to the drive-in to see ”Butch and Sundance,” and loading out my car and moving here,” he said, choking up. “… to all the wonderful people I’ve met along the way, to stand here now: ‘Once upon a time in Hollywood.’
+Ain’t that the truth.”

 Pitt previously earned a best picture trophy for producing “12 Years a Slave” in 2014.
 His Oscar resume includes four acting nods and three for producing.